breastmed/breastmed/content/services.md

       You can then [download the gift voucher](https://breastmed.co.uk/thank-you-geahehioi8w/) which can be shared with the intended recipient.

-      They will be able to book on the website as normal under "Redeem Gift Voucher" and will need to provide the name of the gift giver upon confirmation.
+      They will be able to book on the website as normal under "Redeem Gift Voucher" and will be asked to provide the name of the gift giver upon confirmation.

+      P﻿ersonalised gift vouchers are available upon request to contact@breastmed.co.uk.
     image: /i/justice-entering.jpg
   - type: text-box
     bg: rosy-brown